isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-04-01-witness-to-history.md

 [^17]: 国防研究院第一期结业研究员出国研究及分派服务表 [List of National Defence Research Institute’s first batch of graduated researchers for overseas study and their service locations].
 (Undated).
 Major-General Feng Yee (冯衍), Chief Delegate to the S.E.A.C (Resume).
 In 冯衍将军珍藏资料 [Documents of Major-General Feng Yee].
 Collection of the National Library, Singapore.
 (Accession no.: B34450839C)
 [^18]: Mountbatten, 1951, pp. 4–5; Mountbatten, L. (1969). *Post surrender tasks: Section E of 'The report to the Combined Chiefs of Staff* (p.
 321).
 London: Her Majesty Stationery Office.
 (Call no.: RSEA 940.5425 ALL-[WAR])
 [^19]: The Bombay docks explosion on 14 April 1944 occurred when the freighter SS *Fort Stikine* moored at Victoria Dock caught fire and was destroyed in two massive explosions.
 The cargo ship was carrying close to 1,400 tons of explosives, including torpedoes, flares, mines, shells and ammunition.
 Also on board were 8,700 bales of raw cotton, 1,000 barrels of lubricating oil, crates of gold bars and a mixed cargo of fish manure, resin, rice, scrap iron, sulphur and timber.
-[^20]: P]ezarkar, L. (2018, May 20).
+[^20]: Pezarkar, L. (2018, May 20).
 The explosion that shook Bombay in 1944.
 Retrieved from Live History India website.
 [^21]: [Mountbatten](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=4128060), 1969, p.
 321.
 [^22]: Pearson, M. (2010). *[End game Burma 1945: Slim's master stroke, Meiktila 1945](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=200813167)* (p.
 52).
 South Yorkshire: Pen & Sword Military (Call no.: RSEA 940.5425 PEA-[WAR])
 [^23]: Young, E.M.
 (2004). *[Meiktila 1945: The battle to liberate Burma](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=14311010)* (p.
 68).
 Oxford: Osprey.
 (Call no.: R 940.542591 YOU-[WAR])